Today, I want to show you some highly effective leg curl alternatives you can use to build bigger, stronger hamstrings.

 - Standing Leg Curl

-The hamstrings are a group of muscles in the back of your thigh that flex the knee and extend the hip.
-Those muscles are the:
+The hamstrings isn’t just one muscle, but a muscle group found in the back of your thigh that flexes the knee and extends the hip.
+The muscles that make up the hamstrings are:

 - Biceps femoris